stephenebert/Springboard/Capstone/step5/README.md

 - **Merged dataset**:
   - Concatenated the three cleaned tables, added a `source` column.
   - Ensured `image_id` is string-typed.
-  - Saved final `crossmodal_dataset.parquet` to your Desktop.
+  - Saved final `crossmodal_dataset.parquet` to the Desktop.